schmitty890/homestead/README.md

 ```

 ```
-2. <b>You're done writing code, time to add your files and commit message to your branch</b>
+2. You're done writing code, time to add your files and commit message to your branch

   2.1 Once you're code is done for the story you're working on, run `npm run -s eslint .` to see if any linting errors/warnings. fix anything that is outstanding. next we will add your changes to your branch and commit them.